origin-42/employee-registry/README.md

 </div>

-### Motivation

 This was developed to keep track of emplyees in a business to improve communication across the company and consistency in the team.

-### Information

 This application served as a testing ground for Test-Driven-Development.

 ## Requirements